Nitrolaunch/nitrolaunch/docs/configuring.md

 }
 ```

-- `base_profile`: An optional global profile that all other profiles will inherit from
+- `base_template`: An optional global template that all other templates and instances will inherit from
 - `instance_groups`: Named groups of instance IDs that can be used to easily refer to multiple instances

 ## Users